-Base on his book The songs we sang, musician Les Cleveland accompanied by his group the D Day Dodgers released this collection of often very irreverent songs that were sung by New Zealand Servicemen during the Second World War in 1959.
+Released in 1959 and based on his book The songs we sang, musician Les Cleveland accompanied by his group the D Day Dodgers released this collection of often very irreverent songs that were sung by New Zealand Servicemen during the Second World War.

 One of the paradoxes of World War Two was that while at any given moment ferocious struggles would be raging at widely separated points on the combined fronts, there would be thousands and thousands of other men who were uncommitted, killing time in bivouacs, camps and garrisons anywhere from Siberia to the Campbell Islands.
 Singing was one of the ways to fight boredom and relieve nervous tension.

 The New Zealand formation, always a clannish, high spirited lot, soon developed their own unit traditions.
 A great many ballads and choruses emerged.
 Some of the most popular have been used on this recording.

 This song was heard in units of the 3rd Divison who were stationed on the assorted Pacific Islands.
 At one stage their 8th Brigade Concert Party – a devoted group which, when not doing defence platoon duties, rattled around with a piano in a truck giving shows in the jungle – used this course as a theme, it was a wry denouement, for the Pacific troops were much given to irony and satire to relive and express the frustration and monotony of their duties.

 We’re the heroes of Bob Semple’s Fusiliers.”

 Semple was a labour politician with a pungent, forthright turn of speech.
 He distinguished himself on the outbreak of the war by causing the Public Works Department, of which he was head to fabricate a tank out of some old steel plate and a crawler tractor.
 It took part in one military parade, broke down, and was never seen again.

 A spirited and celebrated song, popular amongst all the troops in the Middle East, Especially the Kiwis.

 MY AFRICA STAR